The Leland-Toft optimal capital structure model under Poisson observations: Introduction

-Regarding the study of \lev processes observed at Poisson arrival times, there have been great progress in the last few years.
-Recently, close links between \lev processes observed continuously and periodically have been investigated by Albrecher and Ivanovs \cite{Albrecher_Ivanovs}.
-Similarly to the results on the classical hitting time at a barrier, the exit identities under periodic observation can be obtained, if one knows the Wiener-Hopf factorization.
-In particular, if we focus on the spectrally one-sided case, these can be written in terms of the scale function.
-For the results of our paper, we use the joint Laplace transform of the bankruptcy time \eqref{our_default} and the asset value at the instance, which are obtained in \cite{Albrecher, Albrecher_Ivanovs}.
+Regarding the study of \lev processes observed at Poisson arrival times, there has been substantial progress in the last few years.
+Recently, Albrecher and Ivanovs \cite{Albrecher_Ivanovs} investigated close links between \lev processes observed continuously and periodically.
+In results similar to those for the classical hitting time at a barrier, they found that the exit identities under periodic observation can be obtained, if the Wiener-Hopf factorization is known.
+In particular, when focusing on the spectrally one-sided case, these can be written in terms of the scale function.
+For the results of our paper, we use the joint Laplace transform of the bankruptcy time \eqref{our_default} and the asset value in that instance, which is obtained in \cite{Albrecher, Albrecher_Ivanovs}.
 In addition, we obtain the resolvent measure killed at the first Poissonian downward passage time \eqref{our_default} for the computation of tax benefits.

 Regarding the optimal stopping problems under Poisson observations, perpetual American options have been studied by Dupuis and Wang \cite{Dupuis_Wang} for the geometric Brownian motion case.
-This has been recently generalized to the \lev case by P\'erez and Yamazaki \cite{Perez_Yamazaki_options}.
-For the application of scale functions in optimal stopping in the continuous observation setting, we refer the reader to, e.g., \cite{Alili_Kyprianou, Avram_Kyprianou_Pistorius, Long, Rodosthenous, Surya}.
+This has recently been generalized to the \lev case by P\'erez and Yamazaki \cite{Perez_Yamazaki_options}.
+Several key studies have been performed on the application of scale functions in optimal stopping in the continuous observation setting (e.g., \cite{Alili_Kyprianou, Avram_Kyprianou_Pistorius, Long, Rodosthenous, Surya}).
 The periodic observation model is more frequently used in the insurance community, in particular in the optimal dividend problem (see \cite{Avanzi_Cheung_Wong_Woo, Avanzi_Tu_Wong, Noba_Perez_Yamazaki_Yano}).

 To the best of our knowledge, this is the first attempt to introduce Poisson observations in the problem of capital structures.
-We believe the techniques used in this paper can be used similarly in related problems described above when Poisson observation is introduced.
+We believe the techniques used in this paper can be used similarly in related problems described above when the Poisson observation is introduced.